aphp/edsnlp/docs/pipelines/trainable/ner.md

 # Nested Named Entity Recognition

-The default spacy Named Entity Recognizer (NER) pipeline only allows flat entity recognition, meaning that overlapping and nested entities cannot be extracted.
+The default spaCy Named Entity Recognizer (NER) pipeline only allows flat entity recognition, meaning that overlapping and nested entities cannot be extracted.

-The other spacy component `SpanCategorizer` only supports assigning to a specific span group and both components are not well suited for extracting entities with ill-defined boundaries (this can occur if your training data contains difficult and long entities).
+The other spaCy component `SpanCategorizer` only supports assigning to a specific span group and both components are not well suited for extracting entities with ill-defined boundaries (this can occur if your training data contains difficult and long entities).

 We propose the new `eds.ner` component to extract almost any named entity:

-- flat entities like spacy's `EntityRecognizer` overlapping entities
+- flat entities like spaCy's `EntityRecognizer` overlapping entities
-- overlapping entities of different labels (much like spacy's `SpanCategorizer`)
+- overlapping entities of different labels (much like spaCy's `SpanCategorizer`)
 - entities will ill-defined boundaries

 However, the model cannot currently extract entities that are nested inside larger entities